-E-file is a safe and fast way to submit your tax returns
+E-File is a fast and secure way to submit your tax returns

-The short answer is yes, E-filing is very safe for submitting your tax returns.
-The chances are extremely remote that your income tax data could be stolen when you E-file—it is more secure than mailing a tax return via snail mail, because an E-filed return is encrypted to prevent any access to data as it moves between your tax software and the IRS or state tax agency.
+The short answer is yes.
+E-filing is very safe for submitting your tax returns.
+The chances are extremely remote that your income tax data could be stolen when you e-file.
+In fact, it's more secure than mailing a tax return via snail mail, because the data in an e-filed tax return is specially encrypted for extra security, which prevents any access to data as it moves between your tax software and the IRS or state tax agency.

-If you haven't decided which tax software you want to use to complete your return, check out reviews of 18 of the most popular tax software applications that are available to find the one you are most comfortable with.
+If you haven't decided which tax software you want to use to complete your return, check out reviews of 18 of the most popular tax software applications available to find one you feel the most comfortable with.

-Mail gets lost or stolen: Your tax return can get lost in the mail, while an E-filed return doesn't have that problem.
-File electronically, and you get quick confirmation that your tax return has been submitted successfully, as well as confirmation that it has been accepted by the IRS.
+Mail gets lost or stolen: Your tax return can get lost in the mail, while an e-filed return doesn't have that problem.
+File electronically, and you get quick confirmation that your tax return has been submitted successfully, as well as confirmation that the IRS has accepted it.

 Know when your refund will be deposited: If you have a tax refund coming, your tax software can usually tell you when your refund is being processed and when to expect your refund to be deposited.

 No number errors: Prepare your tax return on paper, and you may make an error in calculations or when transferring numbers to your tax forms.
-Income tax software is required to offer the option to E-file, and the software will do all the tax calculations—it will even double-check the numbersprior to submitting the return.
+Income tax software is required to offer the option to e-file, and the software will do all the tax calculations, even double-checking the numbers prior to submitting the return.

-The IRS prefers E-file: Starting with tax year 2010, the IRS stopped mailing Form 1040, Schedule A and other tax-related forms to tax payers.
-This saves around $10 million per year and, according to the IRS, paper forms are becoming obsolete.
+The IRS prefers e-filed returns over paper returns, and starting back in tax year 2010, the IRS stopped mailing Form 1040, Schedule A, and other tax-related forms to taxpayers.
+According to the IRS, this saves taxpayers around $10 million per year, and paper forms are becoming increasingly obsolete.